z7pz/luna-giveaway/readme.md

 # Routes
 ### Server only
-- [ ] GET /:id/settings to get all server's settings
+- [ ] GET /server/:id/settings to get all server's settings
-- [ ] POST /:id/settings to set settings to the server
+- [ ] POST /server/:id/settings to set settings to the server
-- [ ] GET /:id/giveaways to list all giveaways
+- [ ] GET /server/:id/giveaways to list all giveaways

 ## Public
-- [ ] GET /commands to get all bot's commands
+- [X] GET /public/commands to get all bot's commands
-- [ ] GET /giveaways/all to list all giveaways
+- [X] GET /public/giveaways to list all active giveaways

 ## User
-- [ ] GET /giveaways/me to get joined giveaway
+- [ ] GET /giveaways to get joined giveaway